graalvm/graal-io-website/gcn/docs/gcn-modules/logging/includes/logcontroller.md

-### 1.2.
+### 1.1.
 Controller Class

-The generated example code includes a controller in a file named _{{ include.cloud }}/src/main/java/com/example/LogController.java_, which enables you to send `POST` requests to log a message:
+The example code includes a controller in a file named _{{ include.cloud }}/src/main/java/com/example/LogController.java_, which enables you to send `POST` requests to publish a message to a log:

 ```java
 package com.example;